gerryyang/mac-utils/tools/VPS/jekyll/my-jekyll-project/about.md

 Hello buddy,

-My name is Gerry, I'm a computer developer based in Shenzhen and this is my blog.
+My name is Gerry, I'm a computer programmer based in Shenzhen and this is my blog.
 I like computers and enjoy learning about them.
 Whenever I learn something new I try to write about it.
 It is very likely that I’ll make mistakes in my posts, so feel free to correct me if I’m wrong.
 Questions are also welcome, but I might not have the time or knowledge to answer all of them.
 If you want to know more about me, you can take a look at my another [Blog] or [GitHub].
 Enjoy yourself :)

 More infos: